Hive-Academy/roocode-generator/memory-bank/ProjectOverview.md

 ## 4. Core Features & Functionality

 - **Interactive CLI:** User-friendly command-line interface built with `commander` for parsing arguments and `inquirer` for interactive prompts.
 Provides commands like `generate` and `config`.
 - **Modular Generator Architecture:** The system utilizes a core `GeneratorOrchestrator` to manage and execute different `IGenerator` implementations.
-Key generators identified:
+Key generators/services identified:
-  - `MemoryBankGenerator`: Generates core documentation (`ProjectOverview.md`, `TechnicalArchitecture.md`, `DeveloperGuide.md`) using LLM based on project context.
+  - `MemoryBankService`: (Refactored from MemoryBankGenerator) A service responsible for generating core documentation (`ProjectOverview.md`, `TechnicalArchitecture.md`, `DeveloperGuide.md`) using LLM based on provided project context.
+It is primarily invoked by the `AiMagicGenerator`.
-  - `RulesGenerator`: Generates project-specific coding standards and rules, potentially using LLM analysis.
+  - `RulesGenerator`: Generates project-specific coding standards and rules (legacy, core functionality now integrated into `AiMagicGenerator`).
   - `SystemPromptsGenerator`: Creates system prompt files for different RooCode modes.
   - `RoomodesGenerator`: Generates the `.roomodes` file defining available workflow modes.
   - `VSCodeCopilotRulesGenerator`: Configures VS Code settings for GitHub Copilot integration and rules.
+  - `AiMagicGenerator`: A comprehensive generator that performs project analysis (using `ProjectAnalyzer`), generates context-aware coding rules, and invokes the `MemoryBankService` to produce memory bank documentation.
 - **LLM Integration (Langchain):** Abstracted interaction with multiple LLM providers (OpenAI, Google GenAI, Anthropic) using the `langchain` library.
 Managed via `LLMConfigService` and `LLMProviderRegistry`.
 Configuration stored in `llm.config.json`.
 - **Project Context Analysis:** The `ProjectAnalyzer` service analyzes the target project's tech stack, directory structure, and dependencies to provide context for LLM-driven generation.
 - **Template System:** Uses a `TemplateManager` and `TemplateProcessor` for loading, merging (base + custom), and processing template files (primarily Markdown) used in generation.
 Includes a specialized `RulesTemplateManager` for rule generation.